siserin/blind9/doc/dev/style.md

 #### Line Length

-Lines should be no longer than 79 characters, even if it requires violating indentation rules to make them fit.
-Since ANSI C is assumed, the best way to deal with strings that extend past column 79 is to break them into two or more sections separated from each other by a newline and indentation:
+Lines should be no longer than 80 characters, even if it requires violating indentation rules to make them fit.
+Since C11 is assumed, the best way to deal with strings that extend past column 79 is to break them into two or more sections separated from each other by a newline and indentation: